bullet-db/bullet-db.github.io/docs/index.md

 # Querying in Bullet

 Bullet queries allow you to filter, project and aggregate data.
-It lets you fetch raw (the individual data records) as well as aggregated data.
+You can also specify a window to get incremental results.
+Bullet lets you fetch raw (the individual data records) as well as aggregated data.

 * See the [UI Usage section](ui/usage.md) for using the UI to build Bullet queries.
-This is the same UI you will build in the [Quick Start](quick-start.md)
+This is the same UI you will build in the [Quick Start](quick-start/bullet-on-spark.md)

 * See the [API section](ws/api.md) for building Bullet API queries